Specialties / Services

 What are the common symptoms/complaints?

-Patients complain of pain and a sensation that they are walking on a stone, and they generally have a callus under the area of the dropped metatarsal.
+Patients complain of pain and a sensation that they are walking on a stone or pebble.
+Patients often develop a callus under the area of the dropped metatarsal as a result of pressure.

 How is it caused?

-This condition is very common and the cause is considered to be almost strictly hereditary.
-Over-pronation does play a role because abnormal weight distribution in an abnormally pronated foot does tend to throw too much weight to the second metatarsal.
+This condition is very common and is considered to be almost strictly hereditary.
+Over-pronation of the foot, does play a role because abnormal weight distribution can offload too much pressure onto the second metatarsal.

 How is it treated?

-The patient should be fitted with orthotics to correct any abnormal pronation.
-The orthotics should have a metatarsal pad under the dropped metatarsal which will raise it and alleviate the pain.
+The patient should be fitted with custom foot orthotics to correct any abnormal pronation.
+The orthotics should include a metatarsal pad under the dropped area, which will raise the area and alleviate pain.

 Do you require an appointment?